4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 Cookies persistence must be asserted due to Google Chrome's 30-second intervals of writing to its 'Cookies' file.
 After a successful login, a Session queries the instance's JSON service repeatedly until a status code 200.

 When I was unaware of the 30 second interval, I was very confused why Sessions would often fail authentication within a script, yet, when I established the connection step-by-step in a console, it worked almost every time.
+I eventually noticed that the cookies were almost always bad if the Driver was immediately closed after login, implying a timing interval.
+Thankfully, a simple Google search gave me a definitive culprit.

 When only a Session is needed, cookies from the user's Chrome browser will also be considered a potential cookie source.
 The Session method has an optional login action, using a Driver for logging in and closing it only after the cookies have been saved locally.